 I’m Željko Švedić.
-Try pronouncing my name — it will give you some great tongue twisting fun for a few minutes.
+Try pronouncing my name — it will give you some great tongue-twisting fun for a few minutes.
 A roommate in NY got tired of trying to say it and renamed me to Zel, which has stuck to this day.
 Originally from Zagreb, Croatia, I am a passionate traveler.
-I lived in New York, San Francisco, Thailand, London and Oxford.
-I’m currently living in the city of “poor but sexy” people.
-Not that I belong to any of that categories, but I still enjoy Berlin.
+I lived in New York, San Francisco, Thailand, London, Oxford, and Berlin.
+I’m currently living in Zagreb.

 I have always been fascinated by computers because I think they are the ultimate creation tool.
 During high school, I got into competitive programming, which culminated with medals in a few competitions.
 As side projects, I developed an MS-DOS 3D space simulation game, an incremental parser, and a joke-sharing website.
 After getting a degree in computer science in 2002, I worked for a few years at Microsoft and Infragistics.

 In 2005, I decided to move to the dark basement of my parents’ house to start my own company.
 Notice how in the United States, everybody starts a business in a garage, while in crowded Europe, basements and attics are more popular startup choices.
 Although I didn’t see much of the sun, that proved to be a good business move.
 The first product I created, GemBox.Spreadsheet, is still selling quite well ten years after its creation.
 I hired some people, and we created GemBox.Document, which achieved similar revenue in just a few years.
 After that, I decided to venture into the recruitment testing area, and I co-founded TestDome, a service for automatic testing of programming skills.